 Waveguides are structures that guide waves along a given direction.
 Figure 5.1 gives an example of geometry for a waveguide.
 The surface of the waveguide is denoted S and the normal to the surface \hat{n} .
 Note that the normal \hat{n} is a function of the coordinates x and y, but not of the coordinate z.
-The cross section of the waveguide is denoted Ω and it has the generating curve Γ , c.f., figure 5.4.
+The cross section of the waveguide is denoted Ω and it is circumscribed by the curve Γ , c.f., figure 5.4.
 Figure 5.4a shows a waveguide with a simply connected cross section Ω , while the figure 5.4b shows a waveguide with an inner surface (the curve Γ consists of two non-connected parts).
 The analysis in this chapter is valid for waveguides with general cross section.

-Two types of waveguides are studied in this book.
-The first type is the hollow waveguide, which has metallic walls that enclose the guiding region.
+Two types of waveguides that are studied in this book.
+The first type is referred to as closed waveguide, or hollow waveguide and has metallic walls that enclose the region.
 The other type is the open waveguide, for which parts of the enclosing surface is not metallic.
+Resonance cavities and dielectric resonators are related to hollow waveguides and dielectric waveguides, respectively, and these are also analyzed in this book.